geo-ant/quick-builder/quick-builder/Readme.md

 changes its signature.
 It now returns an optional instance of the original structure, where the optional contains a value if and only if all invariants where upheld during the building.

+## Limitations

+* **Build Order**: The builder function must be executed in the order of field declarations in the struct.
+Typically, IDE support is good enough to provide you with the next allowed option, so you don't have to look up the struct fields.
+The `bon` and `typed-builder` crates allow arbitrary orders, but they don't have a mechanism for enforcing run-time invariants.
+* **Default/Optional Arguments**: there is no support for default or optional arguments (yet).

+## Alternatives

+There is a great [overview of builder crates](https://elastio.github.io/bon/guide/alternatives) by the `bon` team.
+Of those, to my knowledge, only the [derive_builder](https://docs.rs/derive_builder/latest/derive_builder/) crate provides a way to enforce run-time invariants.
+However, this crate does not verify at compile-time that all required fields have been set.
+It would be a run-time error in that case.
+Some might argue, if we have run-time errors anyways (due to the invariants) we might not care about that.
+But my philosophy is that I'd rather validate as much as I can at compile time and let run-time errors be run-time errors, but that's just me.